JM bɛba, driver banza - Watch 2 times minority heckled Akufo-Addo with songs during SONA 2024

-Aside from the usual heckling by way of loudly disputing some of the claims the president made on the floor of the House, the Cassiel Ato Forson-led caucus had cause to resort to protest songs at different times.
+Aside from the usual heckling by way of loudly disputing some of the president's claims on the House floor, the Cassiel Ato Forson-led caucus had cause to resort to protest songs at different times.

-The standout instance was a song that broke out when the president acknowledged the presence of former President John Dramani Mahama as part of the dignitaries in parliament.
+The standout instance was a song that broke out when the president acknowledged the presence of former President John Dramani Mahama as one of the dignitaries in parliament.

-"Wo yɛ yɛ aa, JM bɛba, Wo yɛ yɛ aa, JM bɛba, yeeeee, yeeee, Wo yɛ yɛ aa, JM bɛba," they shouted.
+"Wo yɛ yɛ aa, JM bɛba, Wo yɛ yɛ aa, JM bɛba, yeeeee, yeeee, Wo yɛ yɛ aa, JM bɛba," they chanted.

-Mahama is the flagbearer of the National Democratic Congress (NDC) and his main contender in the election will be Akufo-Addo's successor as flagbearer of the New Patriotic Party (NPP), Mahamudu Bawumia.
+Mahama is the flagbearer of the National Democratic Congress (NDC), and his main contender in the election will be Akufo-Addo's successor, who is also the flagbearer of the New Patriotic Party (NPP), Dr. Mahamudu Bawumia.

-A video shared by TV3 showed Mahama and other guests smiling as MPs at the backbench chanted the song as the House waited for their voices to subside for the president to proceed with his delivery.
+A video captured by GhanaWeb showed Mahama and other guests smiling as MPs at the backbench chanted the song as the House waited for their voices to subside for the president to proceed with his delivery.

-Yhyh that stage where you know your country is finished. both minorities and majorities are singing “jama” “wo y3ya ya JM b3ba” “dead goat” pic.twitter.com/bIVyHTzbNe— Leo (@leojnine) February 27, 2024

 "Driver banza wor kum nkrofuor mba," they sang on top of their voices even as Speaker Alban Bagbin tried to restore quiet for proceedings to continue.